end2endzone/protobuf-pbop-plugin/README.md

 When invoked, the plugin will generate c++ code for each [service](https://developers.google.com/protocol-buffers/docs/style#services) defined in your _proto_ file.

-For each service, the following will be generated:

-1) A unique namespace, matching the service name, will be assigned to the generated code.
+For each service, a class matching the service name will be generated with the following :

-2) An interface that defines all the service methods.
-The name of the interface matches the name of the service in the _proto_ file.
+1) An interface called `StubInterface` that defines all the service methods.
-3) A `Client` class that implements the service interface and have all the required functionality to establish and handle a pipe connection to a `pbop::Server`.
+2) A `Client` class that implements the service interface and have all the required functionality to establish and handle a pipe connection to a `pbop::Server`.
-4) A `ServerStub` class that implements the service interface and `pbop::Service` interface.
+3) A `Service` class that implements the `StubInterface` and `pbop::Service` interface.
 This service class can be assigned to a `pbop::Server` which listens for incoming pipe connections.

 See the example section for details.